 Banner is committed to your future and invested in furthering your education.
 As a Medical Assistant at Banner you will be eligible for a 20% Banner Employee discount through Weber State University.
 Weber State offers a hybrid online PTR program.
 This program allows you to further your education and receive your PTR license within 2 semesters.
 There are endless opportunities at Banner Health.??

 Banner Urgent Care offers a customer-focused team that provides a comprehensive range of Urgent Care and Occupational Health services in a friendly work environment.
-As a Medical Assistant you will work with the clinicians and your peers, to provide a positive patient experience??floating throughout??the clinics in??Zone 6??.
-Our urgent care schedules give you a great work life balance;??rotating days and 2 weekends (or 4 weekend shifts) per month; 3 days per week, ??8am-830pm or 11am-midnight.????Flexibility to work any day of the week, including weekends, is required.
+As a Medical Assistant you will work with the clinicians and your peers, to provide a positive patient experience.
+Our urgent care schedules give you a great work life balance; working;????rotating days and 2 weekend shifts per month; 3 days per week,??8am-830pm or 11am-midnight.??Flexibility to work any day of the week including weekends is required.????

 *If selected, the recruiter will provide eligibility criteria for the sign-on bonus??